ShedoSurashu/TideSDK-Developer/README.md

 Legal
 -----

+This is a revived version of Appcelerator's [Titanium Developer](https://github.com/appcelerator/titanium_developer), continued from Adriano's [TiDev Community](https://github.com/adrianopaladini/titanium_developer) fork from 2011.

 This is the source code for the TideSDK Developer desktop application that is a visual environment for TideSDK.